apache/cloudberry-bootcamp/000-cbdb-sandbox/README.md

 ---
-title: Sandbox of Cloudberry Database
+title: Sandbox of Apache Cloudberry
 ---

-# Install Cloudberry Database With Docker
+# Install Apache Cloudberry With Docker

-This document guides you on how to quickly set up and connect to a Cloudberry Database in a Docker environment.
-You can try out Cloudberry Database by performing some basic operations and running SQL commands.
+This document guides you on how to quickly set up and connect to a Apache Cloudberry in a Docker environment.
+You can try out Apache Cloudberry by performing some basic operations and running SQL commands.

 > [!WARNING]
 > This guide is intended for testing or development.
 DO NOT use it for production.